 Fig 9.
 The comparison of the volume of gas produced by using Ag1Pd1/SLCN for dehydrogenation of aqueous FA solution with and without NaOH trap under visible light irradiation.

 The activation energy (Ea=+31.2 KJmol-1) of reaction for Ag1Pd1/SLCN catalyst was calculated from the (Ln TOF = -Ea/R+(1/T) + LnA, R = 8.314 J/mol.
 K) relationship (Fig 10a and b).
-The value of R-square 0.97 was attained, which indicates that the points are the linear trend line.
+The value of R-square 0.97 was attained, which indicates that the points are the lined trend line.